jxpress/setfit-pytorch-lightning/README.md

 ## 😍 Welcome contributions

 if you find some error or feel something, feel free to tell me by PR or Issues!!
-Opinions of any content are welcome!
+Opinions on any content are welcome!

 ## 📝 Appendix

+This Implementation is based on our experience in adapting SetFit to the JX Press training template code.

-JX PRESS Corporation has created and use the training template code in order to enhance team development capability and development speed.
+JX PRESS Corporation has created and used the training template code in order to enhance team development capability and development speed.

 For more information on JX's training template code, see [How we at JX PRESS Corporation devise for team development of R&D that tends to become a genus](https://tech.jxpress.net/entry/2021/10/27/160154) and [PyTorch Lightning explained by a heavy user](https://tech.jxpress.net/entry/2021/11/17/112214).
 (Now these blogs are written in Japanese.
 If you want to see, please translate it into your language.
 We would like to translate it in English and publish it someday)